victorm-ai/UsingDocumentDB/README.md

 * Microsoft.Azure.DocumentDB
 * Newtonsoft.Json

-Also is necesary to have access with a microsoft azure account for create an Azure DocumentDB Service.
+Also is necesary to have access with a Microsoft azure account for create an Azure DocumentDB service.